-- Because HHT cannot control the quality of any Products sold by unauthorized sellers, this Warranty only covers Products that are purchased through an HHT authorized dealer or distributor unless otherwise prohibited by law; a list of HHT authorized dealers is available on the HHT branded websites. - This Warranty is only valid while the applicable Product remains at the site of original installation. - This Warranty is only valid in the country in which the HHT authorized dealer or distributor that sold the applicable Product is authorized to sell applicable Product. - Contact your installing distributor or dealer for Warranty service.
+- This warranty only covers HHT appliances that are purchased through an HHT authorized dealer or distributor.
+A list of HHT authorized dealers is available on the HHT branded websites. - This warranty is only valid while the HHT appliance remains at the site of original installation. - This warranty is only valid in the country in which the HHT authorized dealer or distributor that sold the appliance resides. - Contact your installing dealer for warranty service.
 If the installing dealer or distributor is unable to provide necessary parts, contact the nearest HHT authorized dealer or supplier.
-Additional service fees may apply if you are seeking Warranty service from a dealer other than the dealer from whom you originally purchased the applicable Product. - No HHT consumer should bear cost of warranty service or costs incurred while servicing warranty claims (i.e., travel, gas, or mileage) when the service is performed within the terms of this Warranty.
-Check with your dealer or distributor in advance for any costs to you when arranging a warranty call.
-Travel and shipping charges for parts are not covered by this Warranty.
+Additional service fees may apply if you are seeking warranty service from a dealer other than the dealer from whom you originally purchased the product. - Check with your dealer in advance for any costs to you when arranging a warranty call.
+Travel and shipping charges for parts are not covered by this warranty. - Limited Catalyst Warranty - o For wood burning products containing a catalyst, the catalyst will be warranted for a six-year period to the original purchaser at the site of original installation.
+The purchaser must provide the name, address, and telephone number of the location where the product is installed, proof of original purchase date, date of failure, and any relevant information regarding the failure of the catalyst.